(2) A power of attorney described in subsection (1) must:

 (a) Limit the fees and costs for services to 20 percent per unclaimed property account held by the department.
 Fees and costs for cash accounts shall be based on the value of the property at the time the power of attorney is signed by the claimant.
 Fees and costs for accounts containing securities or other intangible ownership interests, which securities or interests are not converted to cash, shall be based on the purchase price of the security as quoted on a national exchange or other market on which the property is regularly traded at the time the securities or other ownership interest is remitted to the claimant or the claimant’s representative.
 Fees and costs for tangible property or safe-deposit box accounts shall be based on the value of the tangible property or contents of the safe-deposit box at the time the ownership interest is transferred or remitted to the claimant.
 Total fees and costs on any single account owned by a natural person residing in this country must not exceed $1,000; or

-(b) Fully disclose that the property is held by the Division of Unclaimed Property of the Department of Financial Services pursuant to this chapter, the mailing address of the division, the Internet address of the division, the person or name of the entity that held the property before the property became unclaimed, the date of the holder’s last contact with the owner, if known, and the approximate value of the property, and identify which of the following categories of unclaimed property the claimant’s representative is seeking to recover, as reported by the holder:
+(b) Fully disclose that the property is held by the Bureau of Unclaimed Property of the Department of Financial Services pursuant to this chapter, the mailing address of the bureau, the Internet address of the bureau, the person or name of the entity that held the property prior to the property becoming unclaimed, the date of the holder’s last contact with the owner, if known, and the approximate value of the property, and identify which of the following categories of unclaimed property the claimant’s representative is seeking to recover, as reported by the holder:

 1. Cash accounts.

 2. Stale dated checks.

 5. Securities or other interests in business associations.

 This subsection shall not apply if probate proceedings must be initiated on behalf of the claimant for an estate that has never been probated or if the unclaimed property is being claimed by a person outside of the United States.